About the Pacific Business Mentoring Programme

 The Pacific Business Mentor training Programme has also been successfully established in all countries with the objective of enhancing the impact of the mentoring activities by helping business owners develop their skills in operating a business successfully.

-Our independent outcome survey, which surveys ALL business’s participating, is indicating that there has been an increase in employees as a result of the mentoring support that we have provided.
+The latest survey is indicating that there has been an increase in employees as a result of the mentoring support that we have provided.
 On average, employee numbers have increased by 0.9 people across the companies participating in the latest survey.

 This is great news as our fundamental objective is economic development in each country and job creation is a major indicator of economic development taking place.